Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 32. False Goat’s Beard (Astilbe)

 Astilbe is a genus of flower plants that are commonly called false goat’s beard and false spirea.
-The plants feature lush, fern-like foliage, but are most loved for their cone-shaped, feathery blossoms that grow in a variety of bright colors, including several shades of pink from blush to saturated strawberry.
-Additionally, the blossoms of many Astilbe species are quite fragrant.
+The plants feature lush, fern-like foliage but are most loved for their cone-shaped, feathery blossoms that grow in a variety of bright colors, including several shades of pink, from blush to saturated strawberry.
+Additionally, the blossoms of many Astilbe species are pretty fragrant.
 They grow best in wet, shady conditions, making them the perfect adornment at the edge of a pond.

 33. Firecracker Flower (Crossandra infundibuliformis)